 By the time Chaboillez died in 1808 his fortune had vanished; his business seems to have been in serious difficulties from the 1790s.
 In June 1798, according to the inventory made of the assets of the joint estate after his wife’s death, his debts amounted to £11,435, £10,635 being owed to McTavish, Frobisher and Company and £420 to Simon McTavish himself.
 Moneys owing to him amounted to £4,056, and the furnishings were sold for £658.
 As his wife owed only £453, the heirs renounced the joint estate and contented themselves with that of their mother.
 McTavish, who was his son-in-law, died in 1804; his will released Chaboillez from all debt and gave him an annuity of £150.
 No will or inventory of Chaboillez’s property has been found, probably an indication that he left very little.
 On the basis of documents currently available, no explanation of this decline can be given.
 The most that can be said is that the turning-point probably came around 1790.

 Chaboillez had held an important place in the fur trade.
 Writing to Benjamin Frobisher in 1778, John Askin Sr remarked that Chaboillez was firmly established: “I know no person so well off in the North Trade as he is.”
-In April 1786 Chaboillez, together with McTavish, the Frobisher brothers, James and Andrew McGill, and the other merchants who were interested in the Michilimackinac trade, sent two memoirs to Sir John Johnson*, superintendent general of Indian affairs, asking him to help establish peace among the Indian tribes in the upper Mississippi region.
+In April 1786 Chaboillez, together with McTavish, the Frobisher brothers, James and Andrew McGill, and the other merchants who were interested in the Michilimackinac trade, sent two memoirs to Sir John Johnson*, superintendent general of Indian affairs, asking him to help establish peace among the indigenous people in the upper Mississippi region.

 Charles-Jean-Baptiste Chaboillez belonged to the fur-trading bourgeoisie.
 His brothers, who were fur merchants, were linked by marriage with the Chapoton, Nouchet, and Baby-Cheneville families.
 His mother was the daughter of the merchant Jean-Baptiste Chevalier*.
 Chaboillez was also a founding member of the Beaver Club in Montreal.
-His only son, Charles, for whom he has often been mistaken by historians, was the second of four Canadians who became partners in the North West Company.
-His daughters Marie-Marguerite and Rachel married, respectively, Simon McTavish and Roderick McKenzie*, influential members of that company.
+His son Charles, for whom he has often been mistaken by historians, was the second of four Canadians who became partners in the North West Company.
+His daughters Marie-Marguerite and Rachel married, respectively, Simon McTavish and Roderick Mackenzie*, influential members of that company.
 A third daughter, Adélaïde, married Joseph Bouchette*, surveyor general of the Canadas.

 A portrait of Charles-Jean-Baptiste Chaboillez held by the McCord Museum is reproduced in D. A. Armour and K. R. Widder, At the crossroads: Michilimackinac during the American revolution (Mackinac Island, Mich., 1978), 75.

 ANQ-M, CE1-51, 27 oct.
 1769; 30 avril 1775; 13 sept.
 1786; 4 juill.
 1797; 2 mai 1798; 15 juill., 27 sept.
 1808; CN1-29, 20, 25–27 juin, 24 déc.
 1798; CN1-74, 31 mars, 8 nov.
 1788; 29 janv.
 1790; 29 déc.
 1791; 27 déc.
 1792; 4 mai, 21 oct.
 1793; 5 août 1794; 15 sept.
 1799; CN1-121, 1er oct.
 1793; CN1-290, 31 mai 1768, 13 janv.
 1770; CN1-308, 1er sept.
 1763, 25 oct.
 1769; CN1-309, répertoire.
 ANQ-Q, CN1-230, 28 oct.
 1805.
 PAC, MG 19, B3: 4 (transcripts); RG 4, B28, 115.
 Docs. relating to NWC (Wallace), 134–43, 432.
 John Askin papers (Quaife), 1: 52, 55, 91, 94–96, 98, 112, 115, 118, 123, 128–30, 133–34, 146–47, 150–51, 153–54, 156–57, 162; 2: 398, 534, 545, 553–54.
 J.-B. Perrault, Jean-Baptiste Perrault, marchand voyageur parti de Montréal le 28e de mai 1783, L.-P. Cormier, édit. ([Montréal], 1978), 55–56.
 “Requête des voyageurs de Michillimakinac en 1786,” Henri Têtu, édit., BRH, 10 (1904): 66–68.
 John Tanner, A narrative of the captivity and adventures of John Tanner . . . , ed.
 Edwin James (Minneapolis, Minn., 1956), 19, 51.
 Wis., State Hist.
 Soc., Coll., 12 (1892): 76–82, 92; 18 (1908): 254–55, 486–88, 494, 500, 511; 19 (1910): 4, 6–7, 9, 11, 13, 17, 31, 34, 38, 154, 160–61, 239–40, 243–45.
 Quebec Gazette, 16 June, 3 Nov.
 1785; 11 Oct.
 1787; 7 Aug.
 1788; 27 May 1790.
 J.-J. Lefebvre, “Répertoire des engagements pour l’Ouest . . . ,” ANQ Rapport, 1946–47: 303–69.
 Massicotte, “Répertoire des engagements pour l’Ouest,” ANQ Rapport, 1932–33: 245–304; 1942–43: 261–397.
 A.-G. Morice, Dictionnaire historique des Canadiens et des Métis français de l’Ouest (2e éd., Québec, 1912), 61–62.
 Quebec almanac, 1791: 50; 1800: 111; 1801: 110; 1805: 74–75.
 Wallace, Macmillan dict.
 M. W. Campbell, NWC (1957), 20, 76–77, 143.
 Davidson, NWC, 14, 16, 23–25.
 Innis, Fur trade in Canada (1956), 195–96.
 Miquelon, “Baby family,” 182–95, app.A.
 L. J. Burpee, “The Beaver Club,” CHA Report, 1924: 73–92.
-J. E. Igartua, “The merchants of Montreal at the conquest: socio-economic profile,” SH, 8 (1975): 290. É.-Z. Massicotte, “Le Beaver Club,” BRH, 36 (1930): 323–27; “Les Chaboillez,” BRH, 28: 184–88, 207–9, 241–42, 274–76, 311–13, 325–32, 355–59.
+J. E. Igartua, “The merchants of Montreal at the conquest: socio-economic profile,” SH, 8 (1975): 290. É.-Z. Massicotte, “Le Beaver Club,” BRH, 36 (1930): 323–27; “Les Chaboillez,” BRH, 28 (1922): 184–88, 207–9, 241–42, 274–76, 311–13, 325–32, 355–59.